United States passport: Data page and signature page

 The machine-readable zone is present at the bottom of the page.

 A signature page has a line for the signature of a passport holder.
 A passport is not valid until it is signed by the passport holder in black or blue ink.
-If a holder is unable to sign his passport, it is to be signed by a person who has legal authority to sign on the holder's behalf.
+If a holder is unable to sign their passport, it is to be signed by a person who has legal authority to sign on the holder's behalf.

 In June 2021, the Department of State announced that it would be starting a process to allow for a third gender on passports, as well as allowing applicants to self-select male or female on their passport applications instead of submitting medical certificates for a change of gender.

+On January 20, 2025, the Department of State suspended passport applications using the gender marking "X" due to the signing of Executive Order 14168 which defined sex as only being either male or female.
+However, on April 18, 2025, a federal judge blocked the policy.

 Place of birth

 Place of birth was first added to U.S. passports in 1917.
 The standards for the names of places of birth that appear in passports are listed in volume 8 of the Foreign Affairs Manual, published by the Department of State.
 A request to list no place of birth in a passport is never accepted.